Blogging is a rapidly growing profession in India, particularly among millennials who value flexibility and financial

 Blogging and blogs in India are primarily popular amongst the Millennial and thus make a case for awareness, or the lack thereof.
 The older Indian populace can easily view this as just a hobby with no ideal impact due to their lack of awareness and unwillingness to learn.

 Most student bloggers in India barely have enough time to navigate the rigorous and strenuous school work presented in Indian colleges.
 And that means they can’t even find spare time to put up creative contents that generate any meaningful income.

-This presents a problem for the college-attending bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money from it.
+This presents a problem for the college-attending bloggers in India because they continuously choose between quitting blogging or being inconsistent bloggers who make no money.

 Most traditional Indian families raise their children to either get a government job or work in a private business firm.
 That makes the talk of entrepreneurship a taboo of some sort.
 Any decision to go against the norm in families such as this may be met with utter disdain.

 Aspiring bloggers from these families may become closeted bloggers without recognition or support from their families.
 Some of them have had to give up their dreams of becoming bloggers entirely.

 Either way, despite these challenges, you’ve seen proof up there that Indians can and still do make a great living by blogging.
 If they can do it, what’s stopping you?

 How to start blogging in India 2021 (The easiest blueprint)

-To start and sustain a successful blog in India, you must pay a great attention to the details of blogging.
-To break into blogging industry that is steadily rising, you must be well equipped to avoid nursing regrets.
+To start and sustain a successful blog in India, you must pay great attention to blogging details.
+To break into the blogging industry that is steadily rising, you must be well equipped to avoid nursing regrets.

 Here are the things you must do before your blog takes off.

 - Carry out your research to know if blogging is something you can sustain, and be sure that it is your bread and butter.

-- When you have arrived at a favorable decision, find what speaks to you, what you can blog about for a long time without getting bored.
+- When you have arrived at a favourable decision, find what speaks to you and what you can blog about for a long time without getting bored.
 Check out the 15 best blogging niches in India for some wisdom